aalu1418/rpi-terminal-hub/README.md

 # Raspberry Pi Terminal Hub
-Turning a RPi into a hub using Raspian OS Lite (CLI or server).
+Turning a RPi into a server hub using Raspian OS Lite.

 Credits: Icons created by [@erikflowers](https://github.com/erikflowers/weather-iconss)

 The `main.py` file contains the primary logic of continuously running the code.
 It handles updating the weather data (every 15 minutes), and also triggering scheduled events (specifically for the robot vacuum).
-It outputs data as a CLI display.
+It outputs data as a Flask app at http://0.0.0.0:5000.
-* `--server`: Outputs data as a web page on the local network.
-Implements the main loop and Flask webpage using the multiprocessing library (`Process` for running the loop, `Queue` for passing information from loop to web server).
 * `--no-eufy`: Useful flag when testing locally where the GPIO libraries are not installed.
 Skips the eufy related portions in the code.

 ## Modules